ChiaraCati/FlooData/README.md

 | D7         |     :---        |      :---       |      :---         |         :---     |
 | D8         |     :---        |      :---       |      :---         |         :---     |
 | D9         |     :---        |      :---       |      :---         |         :---     |

+\* Datasets were merged and sampled down as ReNDiS geographical data relies on Luoghi's.
+The merged dataframe was sampled down for analysis, as it contained more than a million entries.

 Below result retriven by our software [completness.py](software/completness.py):